 The most effective and environmentally friendly way to prevent palm regrowth is to physically dig up the roots.
 Of course, this is also the most labor-intensive strategy, but it's a little more bearable thanks to easy-to-dig sandy soils and the palm tree's shallow root system.
 Tackle this project when the soil is dry, because sand becomes very heavy when waterlogged.

-With the palm tree already safely cut to a stump, dig a trench around the stump.
+With the palm safely cut to a stump, dig a trench around the stump.
 Use a shovel, saw or hatchet to sever roots emanating from the stump.
 Then work your way outward, plunging the shovel straight down into the soil and pushing the handle down to lift manageable sections of the roots.
 Shake loose soil out of the roots and discard the roots in a yard-waste bag.

 Rent a Stump Grinder